dereuromark/cakephp-ide-helper/docs/Annotations.md

 Use `-p PluginName` to annotate inside a plugin.
 It will then use the plugin name as namespace.

+Tip: Use `*` wildcard to refer to a group of plugins.
+Make sure to only touch internal plugins (in version control), however.
+E.g. `-p SomePrefix/*` which are all inside your own `plugins/` directory - and not in `vendor/`.

 ### Primary model via $modelClass definition
 When defining `$modelClass` it will be used instead:
 ```php